NixOS/nix.dev/source/guides/troubleshooting.md

 # Troubleshooting

-This page is a collection of tips to solve problems you may encounter using Nix.
+This page is a collection of tips to solve problems you may encounter when using Nix.

 ## What to do if a binary cache is down or unreachable?